zan-clifton-jisc/typescript-projects/typescript-cheat-sheet.md

 ```
 enum LocalBranch {
-  Liverpool: "Liverpool", // 0 - If a value is not provided, as it is here...
+  Liverpool = "Liverpool", // 0 - If a value is not provided, as it is here...
-  Manchester: "Manchester", // 1 - TS will assign a number to each key starting at 0...
+  Manchester = "Manchester", // 1 - TS will assign a number to each key starting at 0...
-  Newcastle: "Newcastle", // 2 - It will increment by 1 each time...
+  Newcastle = "Newcastle", // 2 - It will increment by 1 each time...
-  Sheffield: "Sheffield", // 3
+  Sheffield = "Sheffield", // 3
-  York: "York" // 4 - And it will return that number by default
+  York = "York" // 4 - And it will return that number by default
 }

 interface Person {